-As the fifth most diverse state in the nation, Alabama has more than its fair share of wonderful places to go birding.
+As the fifth most biodiverse state in the nation, Alabama has more than its share of wonderful places to go birding.
 Thanks primarily to longtime member, volunteer, and master birder Greg Harber, we have assembled the following list of sites to get you started.
-However, we strongly suggest that you get hold of a detailed state atlas (perhaps DeLorme’s Alabama Atlas & Gazeteer or National Geographic’s Alabama Recreation Atlas) when exploring these sites for the first time.
 As always, it is essential that birders respect the property rights of land owners when visiting these and all other Alabama birding sites—most are public, but some are not.
 Through even a single careless act, an inconsiderate birder can spoil the fun for everyone!
+We also strongly suggest that you get hold of a detailed state atlas—perhaps DeLorme’s Alabama Atlas & Gazeteer or National Geographic’s Alabama Recreation Atlas—when exploring some of these sites for the first time.

 Birmingham Zoo and Birmingham Botanical Gardens (33.488070, -86.776413)—Located on Lane Park near Mountain Brook Village, and easily accessible from US 280 at the Hollywood Boulevard exit, both the Zoo and the Botanical Gardens offer excellent birding opportunities, especially during migration.
 At the Zoo, be sure to walk the road back to the director’s house.
 The “zoo doo” pile can be a magnet for flies, drawing in birds as a result!
 Walk the uphill portions of the Gardens at the property’s northern boundary, and through the bog and wildflower gardens.
 At both sites, be sure to look for warblers, tanagers, vireos, grosbeaks, and assorted birds of prey.